adrian83/adrian83.github.io/page_data/content/post/serverless_api_on_aws.md

 ### Permissions

-Before we go to the Lambda Functions lets look at permissions we need to add to those functions so that they can access DynamoDB table defined above.
+Before we go to the Lambda Functions ,let's look at permissions, that we need to add to those functions, so that they can access DynamoDB table defined above.

 ```
   UserLambdaRole: